Documentation

 Discovery type: RUM

 A RUM discovery rule automatically monitors web pages that have been instrumented with ServicePilot RUM code.
-When RUM JavaScript is included in web pages, client browsers will send statistics to ServicePilot indicating the responsivness of the source web site from a client's point of view.
+When RUM JavaScript is included in web pages, client browsers will send statistics to ServicePilot indicating the responsiveness of the source web site from a client's point of view.
 Resources will be added to ServicePilot for each RUM rule and script deployed.
 To enable RUM:

-Install agent code in the web pages served by a web server.
+Install Agent code in the web pages served by a web server.
 See the RUM Agent documentation:

 1. Using a user with administrative privileges, log in to ServicePilot

-5. Add an associated RUM auto-provisioning rule
+4. Add an associated RUM auto-provisioning rule

 Add a manual resource